woocommerce/woocommerce/docs/quality-and-best-practices/grammar-punctuation-capitalization.md

 #### Pronouns

-Use he/him/his and she/her/her as appropriate.
+Use personal pronouns such as he/him/his, she/her/hers, and they/them/theirs as appropriate when referring to a specific person.
+When talking abstractly (rather than about a specific person), default to they/them/theirs, not he/him/his.
+For example: "when a developer needs to troubleshoot, they might choose to use Xdebug".

 Don't use "one" as a pronoun.
-Use they/them/their if gender is unknown or when referring to a group.
+Instead, use "you" when talking directly to the reader.
+For example, use "if you encounter an error, you should try deactivating the plugin" rather than "if one encounters an error, they should try deactivating the plugin".

 #### Quotations